natalieagus/50002/docs/Hardware/i_betacpu.md

 {: .note-title}
 > The Special Register `R31`
 >
 > R31's content is  always  `0x00000000`, regardless of what values are written to it.
 Therefore it is not a regular register like the other 30 registers in the REGFILE.
-It is simply giving out `0x00000000` as output when RA1 or RA2 is 11111, which is illustrated as the 0 on the rightmost part of each read MUXes.
+It is simply giving out `0x00000000` as output when RA1 or RA2 is 11111, which is illustrated as the 0 on the leftmost part of each read MUXes.

 <img src="/50002/assets/contentimage/beta/regfile_detailed.png"  class="center_seventy"/>